-For information about finding relevant statutes and statutory law generally, please see our Finding Statutes Guide.
+For information about finding relevant statutes and statutory law generally, please see our Statutes Research Guide.

 These sources contain the most recent official version of the U.S. Code, which is published every six years.
 As a result, some individual code sections will be out-of-date and these sources need to be updated with session laws.
 As noted in the table below, the version provided by Cornell's Legal Information Institute provides links to recent legislation so researchers can easily determine how a particular code section has changed since the last official publication.

 |govinfo||1994 - present||Browsable and searchable by citation and keyword.
 To search the full text of the Code, use the advanced search interface.|

 |Library of Congress||1925 ed. - 1988 ed.||Digitized version of the official Code in print, offered as PDF.
 Browsable by edition and then by Title.|

 |Legal Information Institute||Most recent official version (with links to recent changes)||Browsable and searchable by citation and keyword.
 Each code section includes a "Current through" notation and an "Updates" tab, which provides a list of recent modification.|